Skip to main content

 • From the nose, move up to the forehead exfoliating in a horizontal zigzag motion and finishing at the temples.
 Rinse off and finish with your toner.

-Question: What are mechanical exfoliants?
+Q What are mechanical exfoliants?

 A mechanical exfoliant is anything that contains a grain, a bead or anything else considered abrasive in a product.
 It uses the grain to slough dead skin off and remove it.
 Some mechanical exfoliants are considered more suitable for facial skincare than others such as hardened oil.
 Hardened oil is usually Jojoba oil that has been turned into tiny abrasive grains that eventually melt into the skin and adding the benefit of added nourishment.
 Mechanical exfoliants are considered more suitable for the face as they're less abrasive than salt or sugar but are more environmentally friendly than plastic micro beads too.

-Question: What’s are enzyme exfoliants?
+Q What’s are enzyme exfoliants?

 An enzyme exfoliant is usually derived from certain fruits usually pineapple or papaya.
-Enzyme exfoliants are much more suitable for sensitive skin types as you don’t have to apply friction for the product to work.
-You’re also much less likely to over exfoliate or sensitize the skin using enzymes as they eat away at dead skin cells, dissolving what they come into contact with and leaving the skin underneath radiant and cleansed.
+They are much more suitable for sensitive skin types as you don’t have to apply friction for the product to work.
+You're also much less likely to over exfoliate or sensitize the skin using enzymes as they eat away at dead skin cells, dissolving what they come into contact with and leaving the skin underneath radiant and cleansed.

-Question: Are there any times when I should avoid exfoliating?
+Q Are there any times when I should avoid exfoliating?

 Exfoliation should be avoided if your skin is sensitized, has reacted to an allergen or is sunburnt.
 If you have acne prone skin, an enzyme exfoliant would be more suitable as friction wont be needed for the product to work.
+You should also wear sun protection after exfoliating, especially if you’re going straight into the sun, as this will help to protect the new vulnerable skin underneath.